Code-Institute-Submissions/crwst/README.md

 * Create a custom_storage file in your workspace
 * Finally, run python manage.py collectstatic and transfers the static info to AWS.

-### Local Hosting you wish to clone a copy
+### Local Hosting

-If of my project you will need to:
+If you would like to make a copy of my project you will need to:
 * Navigate to my GitHub repository.
 * Click the ‘code’ button next to the Green Gitpod button.
 * Either, download the zip file or clone the repo using ‘gh repo clone’ in the terminal.